The Advertiser, Adelaide, Thursday 25 October 1900

 He then asked Dan to give him some tucker.

-had no tea or sugar.
+The reply was that he could only give him a bit of bread, as they had no tea or sugar.
 He said that would do.
 Jimmy then said—"Come on, Joe we will eat it down at the creek here.
 We will make the whites sit up for it."
 They then walked away.
 Mrs Barraby says it is absolutely untrue that the Governors gave Yamold's father or children any money whatever.

 Billy Yarnold had a £1 note, but got it from one of the local store keepers for skins sold.